NHS Voices blogs

 Joint working partnerships in practice

 We should actively partner to drive transformation and innovation, collectively pioneering sustainable solutions that respond to the diverse needs of communities and care providers, thereby enhancing health outcomes.
-And there are many examples and some we’ve recently been involvement with to take inspiration from:
+And there are many examples we’ve recently been involved with, to take inspiration from:

 In Lincolnshire, partnership has implemented a service redesign to deliver expedited, optimised care for type 2 diabetes patients with acute coronary syndrome, supporting continuity of care across all service sectors and reducing health disparities, while reducing the number of patient interactions from seven to just one.